runtimeerror55/tetris-react-version/README.md

 1. smaller board with 20 rows 12 columns
 2. two game modes infinite time with speed increase at 4min,8min and time limit of 5 min where you need to miximize the score
 3. powers lasers for column destruction , row destruction , freeze time in second game mode, speed
-4. calculating the winner
+4. violet rgba(202, 9, 202,0.4)
-5. remove all those commented gamepad loops
+5. add attributes property to card one
-6. violet rgba(202, 9, 202,0.4)
+6. during lifesaver or destory stop taking input

 <!-- function deepCloneArray(input) {
       return input.map((element) =>